-When the key is turned to ON, a chime will come on for about eight seconds to remind people to fasten their safety belts, unless the driver's safety belt is already buckled.
+When the key is turned to ON, a chime will come on for about several seconds to remind people to fasten their safety belts, unless the driver's safety belt is already buckled.

-The safety belt light will also come on and stay on for about 20 seconds, then it will flash for about 55 seconds.
+The safety belt light will also come on and stay on for several seconds, then it will flash for several more.